 - Using a hand mixer, or a stand mixer, fitted with a whisk attachment, beat the frosting mixture until fluffy.
 The color of the mixture will lighten to that of milk chocolate.
 See Figure D.

-- This frosting recipe makes enough frosting for 12 cupcakes with medium high frosted tops.
+Note: This frosting recipe makes enough frosting for 12 cupcakes with medium high frosted tops.

-- Use frosting immediately after whipping.
+Storing Instructions: Use frosting immediately after whipping.
 Frosted cupcakes will keep for 3 days at room temperature.
 Store frosted cupcakes in an airtight container, in a cool, dark environment for up to 3 days.

 © beamingbaker.com.
 All content and images are protected by copyright.
 Please do not use my images or recipe without my permission.
-If you wish to republish this recipe, please re-write the entire recipe using your own words and include a link to this post for the recipe.
+Please do not republish this recipe, instead, include a link to this post for the recipe.